-Join Aaron F. Ross for an in-depth discussion in this video Writing a creation expression to vary color, part of Creating Particle and Fire Effects with Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Writing a creation expression to vary color, part of Maya: Particle and Fire Effects (2011).

 In this chapter on rendering particles, we will be adding color and glow and other visual attributes to the particles so that they'll be more interesting to look at.
 Currently in the wireframe view you'll see that they are just drawn in the standard wireframe colors.
 If I press the 5 key on my keyboard, I can see a shaded display and currently these particles are just showing up in gray in a shaded display.
 The first step is for me to assign color to the particles themselves and then I can connect that color to a shader, which will in turn render in software, in this case in mental ray.